People with diabetes often use a blood sugar monitoring device to help them test and control sugar levels.

-Type 1 diabetes is an autoimmune disorder.
+The first, type 1 diabetes, was once known as "juvenile diabetes" or "insulin-dependent diabetes mellitus."
+Type 1 diabetes is thought to be an autoimmune disorder.
 The body's immune system attacks the islet cells of the pancreas, which produce the blood-sugar-regulating hormone insulin.
 As a result, the pancreas stops producing insulin, or does not produce enough for the body's needs.
 About 5 percent of diabetes cases are Type 1 diabetes, which is usually diagnosed in childhood.
 [Read more about type 1 diabetes]

 A second test, the fasting plasma glucose test, requires the patient to fast for eight hours before having a blood glucose test.
 This test reveals how effectively the body metabolizes glucose.
 More than 126 milligrams of glucose per deciliter (mg/dl) of blood signals diabetes.

-The final test, the oral glucose tolerance test, is often used for gestational diabetes screening.
+Another test, the oral glucose tolerance test, is often used for gestational diabetes screening.
 This test requires the patient to drink an extra-sugary drink.
 Two hours later, the person undergoes a blood test.
 More than 200 mg/dl of glucose in the blood is a red flag for diabetes.

+People with diabetes need to regularly monitor their blood sugar levels.
 The treatment for type 1 diabetes is regular insulin injections, sometimes delivered with an insulin pump, a catheter device that automatically dispenses the hormone.